Francommit/win10_emulation_station/README.md

 Steps
 ------
-1. Run prepare.ps1 in an admin session of Powershell (NOTE: Powershell might restart your computer as some libraries require a restart, if so, simply re-run after your PC restarts)
+1. Run prepare.ps1 in an admin session of Powershell:
+- Powershell might restart your computer as some libraries require a restart, if so, simply re-run after your PC restarts)
+- You might need to change your Powershell execution policy, so run this instead of JUST prepare.ps1

+``Set-ExecutionPolicy Bypass -Scope Process -Force; .\prepare.ps1``

 2. Launch Emulation Station and Enjoy

 3. Access your ROMS here %UserProfile%\\.emulationstation\roms

 Installation GIF: